 Yes, part of the draw of visiting Quebec City in the winter is to enjoy the snow, but that doesn’t mean that it can’t be relaxing.
 Quebec City has a few thermal spas that make for a perfect way to spend a winter day.
 StrØm Spa is one of the most popular options since it is located within the Old City.
 But, if you prefer to get out in nature there are several other options on the outskirts of the city such as Siberian Station Spa or Nordique Spa Mont Saint Anne.

 Take in the Scenic Views at the Observatory

 I’m a sucker for a good panoramic view so if you are too, then head to the Quebec City Observatory.
-The viewing space is on the 31stfloor of the building and offers 360-degree views of Quebec City.
-It is enclosed, so you won’t freeze in the winter, but only open until about 5 pm during the colder months so plan your visit accordingly.
+The viewing space is on the 31st floor of the building and offers 360-degree views of Quebec City.
+Yes, it is enclosed (so you won’t freeze in the winter) but it’s only open until about 5 pm during the colder months so plan your visit accordingly.

 Where to Stay in Quebec City in Winter

 When it comes to accommodation options, there are plenty to choose from in Quebec City with options for a variety of budgets.
 I do recommend staying within the walled part of the city, because it’s the prettiest part that most people come to see.

 Looking for recommendations?
 I can personally recommend the following:

 - Fairmont Chateau Frontenac: the most photographed hotel in the world and one of the most famous hotels in Canada.
 It’s a luxury property but if you can afford to splurge, it’s a good place to do it.
 Fantastic service and comfortable rooms makes for a memorable stay.
 Book your stay at the Fairmont Chateau Frontenac here.